William Tanuwijaya

-Early life
+Early life and education

-Tanuwijaya was born in Pematang Siantar, North Sumatra.
+Tanuwijaya was born in Pematangsiantar, North Sumatra, Indonesia.
 He graduated from high school there, and his family was the middle income who supported his education.
-William went to college at Bina Nusantara University and later studied at the Harvard Kennedy School.
+William went to college at BINUS University and later studied at the Harvard Kennedy School.

-To pay for college William worked part time.
-He worked in an internet cafe twelve hours a day until he graduated in 2003.
-He then worked as a software developer in companies including TelkomSigma and Sqiva Sistem.
+To pay for college, Tanuwijaya worked part-time.
+He worked in an internet cafe twelve hours a day up until his graduated in 2003.
+He then worked as a software developer in companies including Telkomsigma and Sqiva Sistem.
 He later worked as a game developer at Bolehnet.
-In 2006 Tanuwijaya worked as IT and Business Development Manager at Indocom Mediatama.
+In 2006, Tanuwijaya worked as the IT and Business Development Manager at Indocom Mediatama.